Resources

 Tip #1 Give them something physical

 Wallet cards are a great way to give employees a physical item that continuously reminds them of key business continuity information.
 Typically wallet cards contain information such as key numbers and tools to use in the case of emergency.
 Most employees will keep wallet cards with them throughout the day, enabling them to participate effectively in crisis communications and initial response activities.
 Other great ideas include magnets, desk mats or even emergency bags with key supplies.
-Offer emergency preparedness home kits to key employees and BC response teams.
-Emergency preparedness home kits are not expensive and can help remind your team members of their business continuity responsibilities.
-You may save time by purchasing kits produced by the Red Cross or another reliable organization.

 Tip #2 Get the word out online

-Business Continuity should have a website linked to your employee’s homepage that provides ongoing information on business continuity activities as well as phone numbers and instructions for what to do during an emergency.
-Provide regular e-newsletters offering a summary of business continuity activities (including testing results) and reminders on how to respond effectively.
-Make recent and back issues of these available on the website.
-A business continuity blog could be an option, but only if you are disciplined enough to maintain it.
-Blogs must be updated regularly to keep peoples attention.
 In addition to the requisite informational website, new tools allow online training to be developed once and delivered to thousands of employees on demand.
 This training can be built with your content, your pictures, and your logo, meeting your specific training objectives.
 These tools can also provide the ability to develop an awareness “quiz” as a method of measuring awareness or compliance.
 Common tools used for this type of development include Adobe Presenter (formerly Breeze), Captivate and Articulate.

 Tip #3 Present “lunch and learn” live or web-based seminars

 The business continuity planning team can provide “lunch and learn” live or web-based seminars on key topics.
 On-demand, web-based training modules are also a great way to provide training on a detailed process to a large group of people.
 Many organizations have a training department that can help with the development of these training modules or you can have a third party develop them for you.
-Occasionally, set up an information booth at the entrance to your facilities, at corporate retreats or in the cafeteria.
-Here you can: Re-distribute or update wallet cards or other physical materials Ask interested employees to complete short business continuity quizzes and award a small emergency preparedness prize for the most accurate responses Advertise upcoming training and exercises This is also a great time to speak with employees about their concerns with the program.

 Tip #4 Involve business continuity teams in drills and inspections

 Fire drill evacuations are a great time to provide regular employees with additional information on disaster preparedness, emergency response and business continuity.
 Take advantage of their free time as they mill about the parking lot.
 It will provide you with an audience already thinking about emergency response and business continuity.
-Take fire drills one step further for your emergency response teams and exercise the plan.
-Instead of a table top exercise try a trunk top exercise or have a team travel to your Emergency Operations Center and perform a set-up.
-Damage inspection teams should be present for any inspections.

 Tip #5 Take key people on visits to the Emergency Operations Center and recovery sites

 Taking key people on visits to the recovery sites will familiarise them with the location, the working environment and the facilities available there.
 Challenge them to choose a different route or a different time of day for each visit or exercise.
 This will make route change requirements simpler during an actual emergency.
 It will also expose time relative traffic issues.
-All members of the EOC team should be taken on a tour of your Emergency Operations Center including the executive and the crisis communications team.
-The EOC director and back-up should also be given the opportunity to tour the operations center of another organization and speak with experienced EOC directors.

 Tip #6 Provide business partners with a manual that summarizes performance expectations during a disruptive event